Learn more about Ludman Briquetters

 What is a Ludman Briquetter?

 A pocketed roll press combines torque, via roll drive system, and thrust, via cylinders in a stressed frame, to agglomerate fines into pellets.
-Agglomeration involves a chemical process, in which two counter-rotating rolls press granular material into larger pieces.
+Moreover, agglomeration involves a chemical process, in which two counter-rotating rolls press granular material into larger pieces.
 Reduction in surface area of agglomerated material leads to better product, and thus, explains why coarser feed is most desirable.
-Large particles retain less surface area, resulting in less work per unit volume.
+To illustrate, large particles retain less surface area, resulting in less work per unit volume.

 What is the purpose of using a Ludman Briquetter?

 Ludman Briquetters serve many diverse applications and producers use them across a slew of industries.
-Many requests occur because a producer needs dense material for shipping or handling.
+Similarly, many requests occur because a producer needs dense material for shipping or handling.
 Ludman’s Briquetters use a single pass process and run fast held, keeping machines small and maximizing ROI for customers.
-Producers recognize cost savings, when a secondary process is not required.
+In other words, producers recognize cost savings, when a secondary process is not required.

-Feed materials that is high flowing or that consists of fine product distribution, often cannot compact because it flows through the nip zone with touching corrugated rolls.
-Deep briquette pockets increase the nip zone surface area, allowing more material to flow through the press zone.
+Feed material that is high flowing or that consists of fine product distribution, often cannot compact because it flows through the nip zone with touching corrugated rolls.
+However, deep briquette pockets increase the nip zone surface area, allowing more material to flow through the press zone.